spxp/spxp-specs/SpxpProfileSpec-V03.md

 Even if the server could guarantee the exchange of valid reader keys and certificates, it still does not guarantee that both profiles grant each other similar permissions.
 It is an explicit design decision of this protocol that each profile has full control over the amount of information it wants to expose.
-So a profile could issue a reader key in this process that does not give any substantial additional access over what is publicly available anyway.
-The receiving profile has no chance to detect this situation since even the fact that there is more information available beyond an actor's access level is hidden.
+A profile could issue a reader key in this process that does not give any substantial additional access over what is publicly available anyway.
+The receiving profile has no way to detect this situation since even the fact that there is more information available beyond an actor's access level is hidden.

 ![Connection Process](./ConnectionProcess.png)